 About Illuminate Adelaide

 Illuminate Adelaide traces its roots back to its inaugural edition in 2021.
-The festival was conceived as a way to invigorate the city of Adelaide, showcasing its artistic and technological prowess.
+The festival was conceived as a way to invigorate the city of Adelaide in winter, showcasing artistic and technological prowess.

 Over the years, the festival has grown in scale and popularity, attracting visitors from near and far.
 It has become a significant cultural event, fostering collaboration, innovation, and community engagement.

-This year the Illuminate Adelaide dates are from 28th June until 30th July and there are more than twenty different events across the city.
+This year the Illuminate Adelaide dates are from the 1st until the 19th of July and there are around twenty different events across the city.

 We acknowledge that the Kaurna people are the traditional custodians of the land where Illuminate Adelaide operates.